cameronmclean/pattern_mining/Notes for workshop facilitation.md

 Also, many tasks have a drawing bit - its fun - no matter your drawing ability!

+Suggested times for each activity (minimum)
+Assuming a 3hr workshop.

+Intro - 10mins
+Protocol Pictionary - 5 + 5
+Analysis and experience - 15 + 5
+Whats and whys - 20 + 10min break
+Problem definition - 5
+force map - 20m + 10min break
+Annotation - 10 + 10 + 5 + 10 min break
+re-iterate - 15
+survey - 10
+spare = 10min

+Note -> this schedule is probably too compressed.
+We leave out final pattern description when short for time - as this can be reconstructed from eariler tasks later...
+Ensure people feel comportable to go back to eariler tasks where more info or thought is needed.
+It's not a race where everyone needs to keep up or try and finish (although we have a tension as we want to try and get close to the end with the time alloted).

 ##I think I know less than I thought

 Note also, that the tasks may well be challenging.
 There is no tension or